Uhlan: Origins

-In the late 14th century, Golden Horde Tatar (sometimes spelt as "Tartar") families settled in Lithuania and so were required to serve the Grand Duke of Lithuania militarily and later the Polish king.
+In the late 14th century, Golden Horde Tatar (sometimes spelled Tartar) families settled in Lithuania and so were required to serve the Grand Duke of Lithuania militarily and later the Polish king.
 The Poles started incorporating much of their military vocabulary and traditions, along with their strategy and tactics.
-Lithuanian Tatars, mostly Muslim, served as part of the Royal armies during various battles of the late Middle Ages.
+Lithuanian Tatars served as part of the Royal armies during various battles of the late Middle Ages.
 Their tasks were to conduct reconnaissance in advance of the heavier cavalry banners (knights).
-With the end of armoured knights during the 16th century, the Lithuanian Tatars were organized in light (Tatar) banners – armed with a light lance, bow, sabre, and on occasion, a battle axe or horseman's pick, serving as companions (towarzysz) and retainers (pocztowy) – while equally lightly armed hussars were converted into heavy companies of winged hussars.
+With the end of armoured knights during the 16th century, the Lithuanian Tatars were organized in light (Tatar) banners – armed with a light lance, bow, sabre, and, on occasion, a battle axe or horseman's pick, serving as companions (towarzysz) and retainers (pocztowy) – while equally lightly armed hussars were converted into heavy companies of winged hussars.
 Tatar companions serving within their own Tatar companies (banners) lasted until the 1770s, when major cavalry reforms were carried out within the Polish–Lithuanian army and were included in the reformed cavalry regiments.
-The last Polish King, Stanisław August Poniatowski, had an uhlan guard regiment simply known as the Royal Uhlans.
+The last Polish king, Stanisław August Poniatowski, had an uhlan guard regiment simply known as the Royal Uhlans.
 It was disbanded in 1794 or 1795.

-Pennons were attached to the lances by the original Lithuanian Lancers to look more awe-inspiring.
+Uhlans frequently adopted the practice of the original Lithuanian lancers of attaching pennons to lances to look more awe-inspiring.